SnowWolfRoy/HackerOoT/Project Outline.md

 ## Project
 ### Model
-- Do some math to determine the equivalent of 1 unit/frame movement with the floor
-- Can I unparent the "Body" bone, move it, and rename it to be the new sheath/shield bone?
+- Import the new "export" model and re-apply the transforms to copy the new IK model **$\color{lightgreen}Done$**
-- I will inevitably have to re-import the model one more time for geometry updates (cards for hair and teeth), so when I do that I might as well solve a way to maintain my IK rig and use it to control a new import, with a new bone added for the sheath/shield on back.
-Take note of orienation of the bone on adult link model
-- Finish making the textures
+- Finish making the textures, add teeth and hair cards

 ### Debug
 - Try to get an accurate in-game speed value printed to screen just like in GZ